 Net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets/deferred outflows exceeded liabilities/deferred inflows by \$3,737,362 during the year.
-Total revenues were \$3,260,123, while total expenses were \$2,967,335.
+In the case of the District, assets/deferred outflows exceeded liabilities/deferred inflows by \$4,217,864 during the year.
+Total revenues were \$3,585,930, while total expenses were \$3,105,428.

-The largest portion of the District's net position, \$1,973,837, reflects its investment in capital assets (for example, land, buildings, vehicles, equipment, and furniture and fixtures); less any related debt used to acquire those assets that are still outstanding.
+The largest portion of the District's net position, \$1,813,346, reflects its investment in capital assets (for example, land, buildings, vehicles, equipment, and furniture and fixtures).
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion, \$1,508,403, of the District's net position represents resources that are subject to external restrictions on how they may be used.
-The remaining \$255,122 represents unrestricted net position and may be used to meet the government's ongoing obligations to citizens and creditors.
+An additional portion, \$1,406,836, of the District's net position represents resources that are subject to external restrictions on how they may be used.
+The remaining \$997,682 represents unrestricted net position and may be used to meet the government's ongoing obligations to citizens and creditors.